KarnellSchultz/lightproject/README.md

 Feature idea: A meter that shows the percentage of light you're currently getting vs the light max.

 Or Show another random locations light index information.

+next update will include better logging so that the logging info can be used to make another project.